BestTimesToVisit.com Logo

 activity

-Embark on a boat trip from Los Cristianos or Puerto Colón to spot pilot whales and bottlenose dolphins in their natural habitat.
-The waters off Tenerife's southwest coast are a prime location for these majestic creatures.
-Choose a smaller boat for a more intimate experience and be sure to go in the morning when the sea is often calmer.
+Embark on a boat trip from the southern coast to spot pilot whales and bottlenose dolphins in their natural habitat.
+The waters off Tenerife are a prime location for these magnificent creatures.
+Choose a smaller, eco-friendly tour operator for a more intimate and responsible encounter, ideally in the calmer morning hours.

 cultural

 Stroll through the UNESCO World Heritage city of San Cristóbal de La Laguna, admiring its well-preserved colonial architecture and vibrant plazas.
-Visit the Cathedral and wander down Calle Obispo Rey Redondo for a feel of its historical charm.
-Consider visiting on a market day for a livelier atmosphere.
+Visit the Mercado Municipal for local produce and crafts, and perhaps catch a traditional music performance in the evening.

 attraction